igorfeli30/igorfeli30/README.md

-Just for my colleges lectures and notes to future.
+This account is Just for my colleges lectures and notes to future use and keeping. my first an principal account is https://github.com/igorfel42